microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 - SOPClassUID
 - PatientID

 > Note: All identifiers must be between 1 and 64 characters long, and only contain alpha numeric characters or the following special characters: `.`, `-`.
-PatientID is validated based on its LO VR type and can have the value as null in the input.
+PatientID continues to be a required tag and can have the value as null in the input.
+PatientID is validated based on its LO VR type.

 Each file stored must have a unique combination of StudyInstanceUID, SeriesInstanceUID and SopInstanceUID.
 The warning code `45070` will be returned if a file with the same identifiers already exists.